HassanCodesIt/AI-powered-journalism/README.md

 Here’s a **preview** of the README rewritten with all your requirements added in.
 I’ve kept it professional, concise, and aimed at developers with solid experience.

----

-# AI-powered Journalism

-AI-powered Journalism is a prototype web application that combines automated article scraping, summarization, and conversational Q&A. It fetches articles from an [RSS feed](https://en.wikipedia.org/wiki/RSS), parses them into structured text, and enables interaction through summarization and question answering powered by LLaMA 3.
-The application is built with [Flask](https://flask.palletsprojects.com/) and uses HTML templates for rendering content.

----

 ## Techniques